-Once you have this information, tell the journalist that either the Manager/Library Director/ Assistant Director or PR Assistant will call them back before their deadline.
-If you cannot locate a Manager/Library Director/ Assistant Director, contact the Public Relations Assistant immediately.
-If you can't locate any of the above individuals before the deadline time, call the journalist back and explain the situation, saying that a one of the individuals will call back as soon as they are able.
+Once you have this information, tell the journalist that either the Manager/Library Director/Library Assistant Director or Public Relations Assistant will call them back before their deadline.
+If you can't locate a Manager/Library Director/ Assistant Director contact the Public Relations Assistant immediately.
+If you can't locate any of the above individuals before the deadline time, call the journalist back and explain the situation, saying that one of the individuals will call back as soon as they are able.

-Manager on Duty/ Library Director/ Assistant Director/ PR Assistant/ Outreach
+Manager on Duty/ Library Director/ Library Assistant Director/ Public Relations Assistant/ Outreach Services Manager